 Applying ice to a spasmed neck muscle can help numb the pain and alleviate the discomfort.

 Muscle spasms may need ice first when inflammation needs to go down.
-But when the condition becomes chronic, heat therapy is recommended.
+But when the condition becomes chronic, heat therapy should help.

 The heat applied to the affected area may help the muscle relax from its tense state and help regain the normal range of motion, which was impeded by the muscle spasm.
 Once the muscles are warmed up, gentle stretching and massage may help relieve the tension.